juicedata/juicefs/docs/en/reference/command_reference.md

 use top level of directories as buckets (default: false)

 `--keep-etag`<br />
-Save the ETag for uploaded objects (default: false)
+save the ETag for uploaded objects (default: false)

 ### juicefs webdav

 #### Description

-Start a WebDAV server
+Start a WebDAV server.

 #### Synopsis